Armstrong trail at Cragside

-A short distance after cottages turn left off the estate drive and onto a gravel track to follow the curve of the lakeside.
+A short distance after the cottages, turn left off the estate drive and onto a gravel track to follow the curve of the lakeside.
 Continue on this path and cross over the recently restored Debdon Bridge.
-A brilliant view point on the route, you can look back to where you started and admire the panoramic scene from a different perspective
+This is a brilliant viewpoint on the route; you can look back to where you started and admire the panoramic scene from a different perspective.

 When the Debdon Burn dam, created to form the lake, burst in 1946, the valley flooded and filled the Pump House with silt.
 When the dam was repaired, the stepped spillway was built.
 Now, when the lake is full, the floodwater runs safely over the spillway and into the burn.

-Option 2.
-Continue and take a right onto the steps leading towards the pump house.
+Take a right onto the steps leading towards the Pump House.

 Follow the path that criss-crosses the Debdon stream.
-The spectacular iron bridge comes into view and Cragside house beyond.
+The spectacular iron bridge comes into view, with Cragside house beyond.

 Continue forwards until you can see the flight of stone steps on the left hand side to gain access across the iron bridge.